 Do you daydream a lot?
 Are you forgetful?
 Lose things easily?
 It’s entirely possible that your kid’s just like you.
 “It could show up as struggles with anger, impulsivity, or organization,” Taylor-Klaus says.
-If this sounds like the man in the mirror, then focus on how ADHD shows up for you.
+If this sounds like the man in the mirror, focus on how ADHD shows up for you.
 Then take a look at yourself and make a change.
-“Get support, coaching or therapy,” she says.
+“Get support, coaching, or therapy,” she says.
 “Treat it, but cut yourself some slack and give yourself time — because change takes time.”

-Spoiler alert: Dads tend to have the least amount of patience with their kids for so-called bad behaviors that they engage in themselves.
+Spoiler alert: Dads tend to have the least amount of patience with their kids for so-called bad behaviors they engage in themselves.
 “If you can recognize that it’s hard for you and hard for your child, then you can shift to compassion,” Taylor-Klaus says.
 While it’s difficult to see your disorder manifest in your kid, it can give you more of a chance to understand them.

 Start With Your Relationship

 The ultimate goals in raising a kid with ADHD are to understand how their condition shows up, learn coping strategies, and teach them those strategies so they can use them for self-management.
 This only works if your relationship is solid.
 “Your child should feel that you have his back,” Taylor-Klaus says.
 “The strongest support for a child is to learn to self-manage — that he can learn from his mistakes rather than being in an environment where he can’t do anything wrong.”
 So, instead of automatically doling the timeout, try to slow your discipline roll.